 - The AQF Certificate-III combines two years of on-the-job exercise

-> The above noted educational degrees can be replaced by at least three years of relevant work expertise.
-In certain circumstances, comparable expertise and an on-the-job internship may be required supplementary to official qualification.
+The above-noted educational degrees can be replaced by at least three years of relevant work expertise.
+In certain circumstances, comparable expertise and an on-the-job internship may be required in addition to an official qualification.

-> SKILL LEVEL 4
+SKILL LEVEL 4

 Skills-level 4 occupations are those that demand the following level of competencies: